benelson/GJ876/README.rst

 GJ876
 ========

 This is a repository for posterior samples of the Gliese 876 planetary system.
-Methodological and science details will be found on arXiv soon.
+Methodological and science details can be found at [this arXiv link](http://arxiv.org/abs/1504.07995).

 How to read these files
 -----------------------

-Each line represents a draw from a Markov chain Monte Carlo.
-Each line contains 68 values.
+The two files listed above contain posterior samples directly from the RV observations (raw) and by imposing a 10 million year stability criterion (stable).
+Each line is a posterior sample containing 68 values.
 They read as follows.

 MCMC information::